 Personal experience of the social world should tell you that life isn't a series of random, purposeless or unstructured events.
-We're surrounded by patterned behaviour; some,

-Sociology, in this respect, is the study of human such as family groups, with a long history, others much more recent than we may imagine: compulsory State education in the UK, for example, was only established in the mid-20th century.
+We're surrounded by patterned behaviour; some, such as family groups, with a long history, others much more recent than we may imagine: compulsory State education in the UK, for example, was only established in the mid-20th century.